California State University, Dominguez Hills: Dignity Health Sports Park

 CSUDH is the home of Dignity Health Sports Park.
 Dignity Health Sports Park, formerly known as the Home Depot Center and StubHub Center, is a multiple-use sports complex on the West Coast of the United States, located on the campus of CSUDH.
 Its primary tenant is the LA Galaxy of Major League Soccer and its naming rights have been held since 2019 by health provider Dignity Health.
 The $150 million complex opened in 2003 and was developed by the Anschutz Entertainment Group, which remains the facility's operator.
 With a seating capacity of 27,000, it is the second-largest soccer-specific stadium in MLS, after BMO Field.
 During its first decade, the stadium's sponsor was hardware retailer The Home Depot, followed by six years of sponsorship by online ticket retailer StubHub.
 The Los Angeles Chargers of the National Football League used the stadium from 2017 until the completion of SoFi Stadium in 2020.
 The San Diego State Aztecs football team used the stadium as their home venue for the 2020 and 2021 seasons.
 The Los Angeles Wildcats of the XFL also played at the stadium during their one season of existence.

 Dignity Health Sports Park was the site of the 2003 FIFA Women's World Cup Final.
 The United States men's and women's national soccer teams often use the facility for training camps and some home matches.

-During the 2028 Summer Olympics, the venue will host rugby, modern pentathlon, tennis, and field hockey.
+During the 2028 Summer Olympics, the venue will host rugby, archery, tennis, track cycling and field hockey.
+At the 2028 Summer Paralympics, the venue will host wheelchair tennis, track cycling and archery.